samsuh/2026-journal/README.md

 - DONE - bike moved, finally! ~~maybe go for a bike ride since the weather should be nice~~
 - ThreeJS - Materials lesson

+I rushed through the back half of the Textures lesson because it was so boring.
+I think it's not a bad idea to get through the beginner basics ones and revisit as necessary.

 ## 2/20/26
 Goals for today:
 - DONE ~~write out the minor scales~~ wrote out natural minor scales. didnt do harmonic or melodic. i think learning natural minor in circle of fifths/fourths is priority.